project-sunbird/sunbird-commons/ingredients/architecture/archd_phy_view.md

 **Elastic Search**

 It provides a distributed, multitenant-capable full-text search with an HTTP web interface and schema-free JSON documents.
-It helps Indexing courses for easy look-up against teacher, region, organization, time-line etc. Also, it provides Community tracking capabilities.
+It helps indexing courses for easy look-up against teacher, region, organization, time-line etc. Also, it provides Community tracking capabilities.

 **Kafka & Kibana**